Venezuelan Instagram Model Aleska Genesis Looks Stunning In A Red Bikini

 In the snap, the hottie could be seen rocking a stylish red-and-white bikini that allowed her to show off her amazing figure, particularly a glimpse of her cleavage, her sculpted abs, and her lean legs.

 In keeping with her style and to match her bikini, the hottie opted for a full face of makeup.
-But since the photoshoot took place outdoors and under the sun, the model chose subtle shades so as not to overdo her look.
-The application featured an ivory foundation, a nude-pink lipstick, lined eyes, a thin coat of mascara and defined eyebrows.
+But since the photo shoot took place outdoors and under the sun, the model chose subtle shades so as not to overdo her look.
+The application featured an ivory foundation, a nude-pink lipstick, lined eyes, a thin coat of mascara, and defined eyebrows.
 She also painted her nails with a black polish.

 She wore her blond tresses down and allowed her bangs to cover her forehead.
 To keep it simple, yet sexy, Aleska decided not to wear any jewelry items.
 She, however, accessorized with a black watch.